formlio/forml/docs/serving.rst

 ==============

-In addition to the basic :ref:`CLI-driven <platform-cli>` project-level batch-mode :ref:`execution mechanism <platform-execution>`, ForML allows to operate the encompassing :ref:`applications
+In addition to the basic :ref:`CLI-driven <platform-cli>` project-level batch-mode :ref:`execution mechanism <platform-execution>`, ForML allows operating the encompassing :ref:`applications
 <application>` within an interactive loop performing the *apply* action of the :ref:`production
 life cycle <lifecycle-production>` - essentially providing *online predictions* a.k.a. *ML inference* based on the underlying models.